 <username> with your actual username and provide your password.

-In case you can’t remember the specific name of the database you want to use, you can always show databases:
+In case you can’t remember the specific name of the database you want to use, you can always show databases with this command:

-You can both select and switch between using the “use” command:
+You can both select and switch between databases using the “use” command, as seen below:

 At any point during your work you can “show” all databases with